 Yes, yes they are THE WORST!
 I hate these things with every fiber of my being.
 They are ginormous, they are gross, and I want chickens next year to eat these things so I don’t have to stomp them in discreet locations to keep our dog from eating them.
 So gross!

 Most nights when I get home, Rowan and I head up to the garden to plant, pick, water, or sometimes just admire our handiwork.
-There was a month long period that we spent most of our early evening gardening time picking tomato hornworms off our plants.
+There was a month-long period in which we spent most of our early evening gardening time picking tomato hornworms off our plants.
 Rowan loved it.
 She collected them in a bucket that our dog kept trying to steal tasty hornworm snacks from.
 I despised tomato hornworm eradication and squealed every time I plucked and stomped one.

 Canning Jars Break